nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Contacts that are already matched will not be shown.
 * The index refers to the index number shown in the displayed job list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* The filter is case-insensitive can be partial. e.g. Role `software engineer` will match to job name `Junior Java Software Engineer, Depart...`
+* The filter is case-insensitive and can be partial. e.g. Role `software engineer` will match to job name `Junior Java Software Engineer, Depart...`

 Examples:
 * If the job at index 1 has name `Software Engineer`, `screen job 1` will